 3. How to propagate succulents from offsets

 The easiest and fastest way for succulent propagation success is to obtain some offsets from a mother plant.
 These offsets are also known as pups, and many succulent species naturally spread by producing them.
 Your succulent will often be surrounded by tiny versions of itself that have sprouted from the soil after a while of growing, especially if it’s healthy and doing well.

 Succulent pups are generally not very tightly connected to the mother plant, making them easy to separate.
-The bonus is that they often already have their own root system, so with these it’s really just a case of separating, potting up and almost guaranteed success.
+The bonus is that they often already have their own root system, so with these, it’s just a case of separating, potting up, and almost guaranteed success.

 If it’s not time to re-pot yet, but you still want to separate pups, an easy way to do so is to take a clean knife and carefully push it straight down between the mother plant and the pup.
 You’ll hear the connection snap and will then be able to remove the pup from the pot with some gentle twisting and tugging.
 The root system will likely take a hit, but it’s nothing the pup won’t be able to fix.

 Once a pup has been potted up, continue watering it as you would any succulent: let the soil dry out fully and then flood it.
 No plant likes being moved, so prepare for some degree of shriveling and possibly some leaf drop.
 Nothing to worry about, as the succulent will most likely bounce back within a few weeks.
 Seeing new growth?
 As with stem cuttings, that’s a surefire sign of success.

-Succulent propagation from offsets works well for species that don’t have a stem but instead sprout their leaves from a central point.
-This includes Agavas, Aloe, Sansevieria (pictured below), Gasteria, Haworthia and more!
+Tip: Succulent propagation from offsets works well for species that don’t have a stem but instead sprout their leaves from a central point.
+This includes Agavas, Aloe, Sansevieria (pictured below), Gasteria, Haworthia, and more!

 4. How to grow a succulent from seed